Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

   - **FirstRunTime -** The first time an Office application was run.

-  - **IsClickToRunInstall -** Whether the Office application was installed using Click -To-Run
+  - **IsClickToRunInstall -** Whether the Office application was installed using Click-To-Run

   - **IsDebug -** Whether this is a debug build of Office.